SurSerious/SurSerious.github.io/bossanova.md

 # ***Wave By Antonio Carlos Jobim***

 *Wave* (1967) is a timeless bossa nova masterpiece by Brazilian legend **Antonio Carlos Jobim**.
 With its soothing melodies, elegant arrangements, and Jobim's signature piano and vocals, the album blends lush orchestration with intimate jazz sensibilities.
-Iconic tracks like the title song *"Wave"* and *"Lokk To The Sky"* showcase his genius for blending rhythmic sophistication with serene beauty, solidifying *Wave* as a quintessential listen in Jobim's celebrated catalog.
+Iconic tracks like the title song *"Wave"* and *"Look To The Sky"* showcase his genius for blending rhythmic sophistication with serene beauty, solidifying *Wave* as a quintessential listen in Jobim's celebrated catalog.
 Perfect for relaxation and introspection, it remains a defining work of Brazilian jazz.

 Here are some of my favorite songs from the album